genarun/Genarun/README.md

 # Genarun - gena.run

-**Recursive generative tree system**
+**The glue for Generative AI m**

-This system focuses on the assembly of complex generative pipelines mixing different models.
+The Genarun system focuses on the assembly of complex generative pipelines mixing different models.

 It can be used to generate data for complete websites and generative datasets.

-This project has been created for research purposes.
+This project has been created for research purposes in the context of building a a research-creation thesis where a photojournalism exhibition website is generated autonomously.

+## Why

+Genarun aim to offer a simple way to assemble different AI models together.

+It uses a flexible tree specefication to output complex JSON response and asset folders.

+For a broad range of GenAI projects, it replaces boilerplate code that orchestrate series of GenAi processes.

+Using the hosted API, you can also

 ## Roadmap

+This project is an early draft.
+The core functionalities are present, but there's lot that could be done to extend its potential.

 ### Processing Features